Equations over Finite Monoids with Infinite Promises: Background

 Let $\alg S$ be a semigroup.
-A subsemigroup $\alg T\leq \alg S$ is called a subgroup of $\alg S$ if there is an element $e_T\in \alg T$ that acts as the multiplicative identity in $\alg T$, and each element $s\in \alg T$ has an inverse $t\in \alg T$ satisfying $st=ts=e_T$.
+A subsemigroup $\alg T\leq \alg S$ is called a subgroup of $\alg S$ if there is an element $e_T\in \alg T$ that acts as the identity element in $\alg T$, and each element $s\in \alg T$ has an inverse $t\in \alg T$ satisfying $st=ts=e_T$.
 Observe that even if $\alg S$ is a monoid, a subgroup $\alg T \leq \alg S$ is not necessarily a submonoid: $T$ does not need to contain the identity $e_{S}$.
-A semigroup $\alg S$ is called \emph{{completely regular}} if every element in $\alg M$ belongs to a subgroup.
-These have also been called Clifford semigroups, or simply unions of subgroups \cite{grillet2017semigroups}.
-Throughout this paper, we shorten the expression ``completely regular'' to ``regular'', but we remark that the notion of \emph{regular semigroup} has a different, well-established meaning in the literature, which is more general.
+A commutative semigroup $\alg S$ is called \emph{{regular}} if every element in $\alg S$ belongs to a subgroup \footnote{ We remark that in the non-commutative setting, there is a difference between regular semigroups $S$, where it is required that for each $a\in S$ there is some $b\in S$ such that $aba=a$ and $bab=b$, and completely regular semigroups $S$ (also called unions of subgroups \cite{grillet2017semigroups}), where each element belongs to a subgroup.
+For commutative semigroups both notions coincide, so there should be no confusion regarding this.}.
 Under P$\neq$NP, systems of equations over a finite monoid $\alg M$ can be solved in polynomial time if, and only if, $\alg M$ is commutative and {regular}~\cite{KTT07:tcs,LZ24:acm}.
-Given a semigroup $S$, the preorder $a \preceq b$ contains all the pairs $a,b\in S$ for which there exist elements $c_1,c_2$ satisfying $c_1b =bc_2 = a$.
-We write $a\sim b$ whenever both $a \preceq b$ and $b\preceq a$ hold.
+Given a semigroup $S$, the preorder $a \preceq b$ contains all the pairs $a,b\in S$ for which either $a=b$ or there exist elements $c_1,c_2$ satisfying $c_1b =bc_2 = a$.
+We write $a\Hcal b$ whenever both $a \preceq b$ and $b\preceq a$ hold.
+It can be seen that $\Hcal$ is an equivalence relation.
+This way, we denote the $\Hcal$-class of an element $a\in S$ by $H_a$.
 The following is sometimes referred to as Green's Theorem:

-\begin{theorem}[{\cite[Theorem 2.2.5]{howie1995fundamentals}}] Let $S$ be a semigroup, and $T\subseteq S$ be a $\sim$-class.
+\begin{theorem}[{\cite[Theorem 2.2.5]{howie1995fundamentals}}] Let $S$ be a semigroup, and $T\subseteq S$ be a $\Hcal$-class.
 Then $T$ is a subgroup of $S$ if, and only if, $T$ contains some idempotent element.
-In particular, no $\sim$-class of $S$ contains more than one idempotent element. \end{theorem}
+In particular, no $\Hcal$-class of $S$ contains more than one idempotent element. \end{theorem}